fmkeir/CarcaCodeClan-tile-api/README.md

 Each tile has a centre attribute which is mostly left empty.
 In the base game it is used for denoting a tile containing a monastery.

 hasJunction and hasShield can be used for scoring.
-Determines whether a road is terminated or a castle contains a shield.
+They determine whether a road is terminated or a castle contains a shield.

-imageURL contains a link to a hosted image for use in the game.
+imageURL contains a link to the tile's image for use in the game.

 ```JSON
 {